Don’t Wait to Fight Hate

 Call 911 to report hate crimes to law enforcement.

+Arizona has a felony hate crimes statute, and Tucson has a misdemeanor hate crimes ordinance.
+Both enhance penalties for crimes motivated by hate.
 The Tucson Police Department does not ask crime victims or witnesses about their immigration status.

 Notify teachers, the principal and the district superintendent when bullying occurs.